|Europa Cup 2012|

 -- Atletico Madrid has plenty great left backs.
 The other choises: Filipe Luis, Juan Vizcaino, Jose Luis Capon and Panadero Diaz.
 Juan Carlos Aguilera got honourable mention for the rightback spot.

 -- For centerbacks, Luis Pereira and Arteche were definitely starters.
 Diego Godin deserved to be on the team.
 That left former teammates, Juan Manuel Lopez and Roberto Solozabal, fighting for the last spot.
 I went for Solozabal.
-Jorge Griffa, Santos Ovejero and Luis Perea were also on my shortlist.
+Jorge Griffa, Santos Ovejero and Luis Perea on my shortlist.

 -- Diego Forlan, Radamel Falcao and Hugo Sanchez were similar.
 Falcao and Sanchez did not stay long enough.
 Both Diego Forlan and Falcao won the Europa Cup, but Forlan played longer and won the European Golden Boot.
 Diego Costa was not considered for the Honorable Mention.
 He had one good season.
 Antonine Griezman would one day be considered.
 He has not earned a spot yet.